MaafiaTroodon/SocialForum/README.md

 4. The content for the post titled Dal reputation in Canada is adapted from Reddit at https://www.reddit.com/r/Dalhousie/comments/113bg75/dal_reputation_in_canada/, accessed on November 28, 2024.

+5. The hover effect and animation techniques for buttons are inspired by the example “Animated Buttons” on CodePen by Dicson.
+Available at https://codepen.io/dicson/pen/edoaaY, accessed on December 4, 2024.